New Lifts for Whistler Blackcomb in 2018

 1. Straight to the Good Stuff

 The Creekside Gondola drops you part way down the Garbanzo zone at the Raven’s Nest.
 That’s one lift to get into the good stuff (aka Garbo gnar) instead of two from the Village.
 You’re recommended to be at least a decent intermediate or advanced rider to get in this way, as there are no green trails down to the Village or Creekside (and it’s a loooong way down).

 New for 2018, Big Red Express will be running to take riders and sightseers all the way to the Roundhouse.
 Bonus!

 2. New Trails to Ride

 New trails!
 From the Raven’s Nest turn onto No Joke, hang a left after the rock spines and you’re into brand new bike park territory.
 The trail crews created Dusty’s Downhill to get you back to Creekside, which carves across the open ski runs with a bunch of berms and steeper sections for a rollercoaster-like ride.
 There’s a second run on offer called BC’s Trail which drops through the trees under the gondola providing a technical treat of roots, rock slabs and loam.
-BC’s is not a new trail, but has been gently ushered into the Bike Park fold with some care and maintenance this summer.
+BC’s is not a new trail, but has been gently ushered into the Bike Park fold with some care and maintenance.

 4. Upload and Download

 Until the gondola stops running (currently at 5 PM) you can upload and download using the shiny new, easy-to-load racks (no squashing bikes and people into the Gondola cabins, another bonus!).
 The standard mountain culture mantra of “death-before-download” still applies here but being able to scoot down from mid-Garbo is luxury indeed.